• Home

 David Flees To Gath

+Isn’t the truth always the best approach?
 Some might say that it was okay because he was at war.
-But David didn't lie to the enemy; he lied for his own benefit.
+But David didn’t lie to the enemy.
+He lied for his own benefit.
 David lied to get food.
+Are we free to decide when it’s okay to lie?

-While Leviticus 24:9 doesn't necessarily restrict others from eating the bread it was traditional that only the priests ate it.
-Ahimelech sees the need and leaves tradition; but he doesn't depart from the sanctity of the bread.
-He asks David if He was fit to eat the bread.
+To eat in fellowship with another was to form a bond of friendship.
+Eating God’s provision of bread in this place was to enjoy His presence and hospitality.
+While Leviticus 24:9 doesn’t necessarily restrict others from eating the bread, it was traditional for only priests to eat it.
+Ahimelech saw the need and left tradition, but he didn’t depart from the sanctity of the bread.
+He asked David if He was fit to eat the bread.
+Were David and his men ritually clean?

 1 Samuel 21:7-9